libxsmm/libxsmm/documentation/index.md

 * [Customizing performance](libxsmm_tune.md#tuning)
 * <a name="auto-dispatch"></a>[Tuning auto-dispatch](libxsmm_tune.md#auto-dispatch)

-<a name="results"></a>To find performance results of applications or performance reproducers, the repository provides an orphaned branch "results" which collects collateral material such as measured performance results along with explanatory figures.
+<a name="results"></a>To find performance results of applications or performance reproducers, the repository provides an orphaned branch called "results" which collects collateral material such as measured performance results along with explanatory figures.
 The results can be found at [https://github.com/hfp/libxsmm/tree/results#libxsmm-results](https://github.com/hfp/libxsmm/tree/results#libxsmm-results), or the results can be cloned as shown below.

 ```bash
 git clone --branch results https://github.com/hfp/libxsmm.git libxsmm-results
 ```

 Please note that comparing performance results depends on whether the operands of the matrix multiplication are streamed or not.
-For example, running a matrix multiplication code many time with all operands covered by the L1 cache may have an emphasis towards an implementation which perhaps performs worse for the real workload (if this real workload needs to stream some or all operands from the main memory).
+For example, multiplying with all matrices covered by the L1 cache may have an emphasis towards an implementation which perhaps performs worse for the real workload (if this real workload needs to stream some or all matrices from the main memory).
 Most of the [code samples](https://github.com/hfp/libxsmm/tree/master/samples) are aimed to reproduce performance results, and it is encouraged to model the exact case or to look at real [applications](#applications).

 ## Backend<a name="jit-backend"></a>